 2. Add numbers to Jelly Fish tentacles

-- Start the class by introducing a jellyfish, talk a little about it to draw kids’ attention to it.
+- Start the class by introducing a jellyfish, and talk a little about it to draw kids’ attention to it.

 - Now, show them its tentacles.
-The first and the last tentacle will be carrying the start and end number of a sequence.
+The first and the last tentacles will be carrying the start and end number of a sequence.
 For example, you can start simply by 1 and 8 as the first and the last term.

 - Ask children to fill the middle tentacles with the remaining numbers of this 1 to 8 finite sequence.

 This activity is a good exercise for kindergarten students.
-They can practice counting and determine the sequence and also learn to identify and match numbers.
+They can practice counting and determining the sequence and also learn to identify and match numbers.
 So, ease their learning woes and make the counting and sequencing an easy task for your little preschoolers.

 3. Make a number train on the wall

-How about telling about number sequencing to kids through gamification?
+How about talking about number sequencing to kids through gamification?
 This activity will require little homework.
 You can decide in advance what kind of sequence you want to teach to students.
 Following that thought, you can do this activity through the following steps:

 - Now draw a number of balls corresponding to the number using which you want to start the sequence